INGEOTEC/NLP-Course/topics/04NGramLM.md

 fname2 = join('dataset', 'tweets-2022-01-10.json.gz')
 PP([x['text'] for x in tweet_iterator(fname2)],
     prob=laplace)
-30327.884298225727
+49563.71966143271
 ```

+The Perplexity of the corpus used to estimate the parameters is $$30646.76$$, which is lower than the Perplexity measured on a test set, which is the expected behavior.

 # Activities

-The Perplexity of the corpus used to estimate the parameters is $$40950.37$$, which is higher than the Perplexity measured on a test set; this indicates that the unknown words are lightly penalized.
-Laplace smoothing can be modified to address this problem by replacing the constant one with a parameter.
+Laplace smoothing can be modified to change the mass store for the unseen tokens.

 ## Add-$$k$$ Smoothing